joshpierce/personal-portfolio-tutorial/README.md

 ## Last Build Block, I Swear

-We need one more component that will handle displaying our social links on our `/connect` page.
+You need one more component that will handle displaying our social links on our `/connect` page.

 Create the following component `./src/components/ConnectIcon.svelte` and fill it with the contents of SNIPPETS/11.txt

 There isn't anything too crazy or new going on here, other than the usage of css variables for styling the component.
-This allows us to set custom background colors and text colors on each item from the list of data in `socials.ts`.
+This allows you to set custom background colors and text colors on each item from the list of data in `socials.ts`.
 It's important to note that some of the colors you've seen used with Tailwind JIT, like `text-[#2c2c2c]` seem like they could be used to populate the colors in this case.
 This is not the case as something like `text-[${social.color}]` doesn't get evaluated until after Tailwind has already compiled it's custom css.

 ## All this UI and No Data

-So far we've pulled together almost all of the components that we'll need to drive our new portfolio page, but we need to have some data as well.
+So far you've pulled together almost all of the components that you'll need to drive your new portfolio page, but you need to have some data as well.
 This is one of the superpowers ⚡ of SvelteKit.
 I mentioned before that SvelteKit uses a file system based router.
 Everything in `./src/routes` that ends in `.svelte` will represent a routable page in your app (unless it starts with an \_ which denotes a private module.)
 SvelteKit's router isn't limited to serving up pages though, it can also serve up **endpoints**.
-Endpoints are modules writting in .js (or in our case .ts) files that export functions corresponding to HTTP methods.
+Endpoints are modules writting in .js (or in your case .ts) files that export functions corresponding to HTTP methods.
 More details about the implementation of endpoints is available [here](https://kit.svelte.dev/docs#routing-endpoints).

 Create the following structure underneath your `./src/routes` folder: